tonydiponio1/BurkePorter_5245-04/README.md

 2026-04-15
 - Bypassed all the cameras since they were moved.
 - Updated the Andon AOI to v1.1
-- Updated the Ascentaliytics logic
+- Updated the Ascentialytics logic

 2026-04-10